 Understanding Breast MRI Scans: What You Need to Know

 Breast MRI (Magnetic Resonance Imaging) is an advanced imaging technique available to detect breast cancer and disorders.
-An MRI gives very detailed 3D images of the breast tissue that are not available through mammograms or ultrasounds, so the tests are especially helpful for women at high risk or who need more diagnostic clarity.
+An MRI breast scan gives very detailed 3D images of the breast tissue that are not available through mammograms or ultrasound scan, so the tests are especially helpful for women at high risk or who need more diagnostic clarity.
+A breast MRI scan is often recommended in conjunction with other screening tools to improve diagnostic accuracy.

-Whether you’re currently going through routine screening or you need additional tests following an inconclusive mammogram, knowing what a breast MRI is can help alleviate concerns about the process.
+Whether you’re currently going through routine screening or you need additional tests following an inconclusive mammogram, knowing what is a breast MRI scan is can help alleviate concerns about the process.

 What is a Breast MRI?

-A breast MRI is a specialist test that creates accurate images of the breast tissue using radio waves and a powerful magnetic field.
-An MRI doesn’t use radiation, as do X-rays or CT scans, so it can be a safer procedure for frequent testing.
+A breast MRI scan is a specialist test that creates accurate images of the breast tissue using radio waves and a powerful magnetic field.
+An MRI scan for breast cancer doesn’t use radiation, as do X-rays or CT scans, so it can be a safer procedure for frequent testing.

 How It Works:

 In some cases, a dye (gadolinium) is injected into a vein to help the scan produce clearer images.
-This dye lights up areas with more blood flow – which is a frequent signal of tumour growth.
+This dye lights up areas with more blood flow – which is a frequent signal of tumour growth and enhances MRI scan for breast cancer detection.

 1. High-Risk Patients